-- 4 Merton's letter to Stigler may be read as both gracious and poignant, since one may suppose that if there had been a Nobel Prize in sociology, Robert K. Merton would have been a recipient.
-Merton had been president of the American Sociological Association in 1957 and in 1994 became the first sociologist to win the National Medal of Science.
-On a web page of the American Sociological Association following his death, he is called '...one of the most influential sociologists of the twentieth century' (Source: Robert 2004). - 5 Although Stigler also did spend some time in the more traditional history of economic thought pursuits: explicating what great economists really meant and finding obscure predecessors in the discovery of some truth usually attributed to somebody else. - 6 Jacob Viner, along with Frank Knight, was one of the leading faculty members at the University of Chicago while Stigler, and his classmate Milton Friedman, were graduate students.
-He is perhaps best known in the history of economic thought for his paper (Viner 1931) discussing the relationship between long-run and short-run average cost curves.
-Although Frank Knight is often viewed as Stigler's primary 'mentor', Gary Becker suggests (1993: 761) that 'Viner may have had the greater long-run impact through his emphasis on the empirical relevance of microeconomic theory, and on the necessity of testing a theory with historical and other empirical evidence'. - 7 Frank Knight, along with Jacob Viner, was one of the leading faculty members at the University of Chicago while Stigler, and his classmate Friedman, were graduate students.
-Knight's (1921)doctoral dissertation, later published as Risk, Uncertainty, and Profit, is still referred to for its distinction between 'risk', where probabilities of outcomes are known, and 'uncertainty', where such probabilities are not known.
+- 4. Merton's letter to Stigler may be read as both gracious and poignant, since one may suppose that if there had been a Nobel Prize in sociology, Robert K. Merton would have been a recipient.
+Merton had been President of the American Sociological Association in 1957 and in 1994 became the first sociologist to win the National Medal of Science.
+On a web page of the American Sociological Association following his death, he is called ". . . one of the most influential sociologists of the 20th century."
+(Source: Robert 2004) - 5.
+Although Stigler also did spend some time in the more traditional history of economic thought pursuits: explicating what great economists really meant and finding obscure predecessors in the discovery of some truth usually attributed to somebody else.

+- 6. Jacob Viner, along with Frank Knight, was one of the leading faculty members at the University of Chicago while Stigler, and his classmate Milton Friedman, were graduate students.
+He is perhaps best known in the history of economic thought for his paper discussing the relationship between long-run and short-run average cost curves.
+Although Frank Knight is often viewed as Stigler's primary 'mentor', Gary Becker suggests (1993: 761) that "Viner may have had the greater long-run impact through his emphasis on the empirical relevance of microeconomic theory, and on the necessity of testing a theory with historical and other empirical evidence." - 7.
+Frank Knight, along with Jacob Viner, was one of the leading faculty members at the University of Chicago while Stigler, and his classmate Friedman, were graduate students.
+Knight's doctoral dissertation, later published as Risk, Uncertainty, and Profit (1921), is still referred to for its distinction between "risk," where probabilities of outcomes are known, and "uncertainty," where such probabilities are not known.
+More broadly, the work is consulted for its discussion of entrepreneurship and competition.
+A distinguished group of students found Knight to be a stimulating and inspiring, though difficult, teacher.
+They remember him less for a particular economic doctrine, than for his devotion to intellectual inquiry.
+Stigler was one of only a few students who completed their dissertation under Knight's guidance. - 8.
+Minimum wage laws in the United States mandate that covered workers be paid no less than the government-specified minimum.
+The first federally-mandated minimum wage in the United States took effect on October 24, 1938 (History 2004).
+Economists have frequently been opposed to minimum wages because the policy increases unemployment, especially among the poor.